Youncy-Hu/MAGE/README.md

 # Make It Move: Controllable Image-to-Video Generation with Text Descriptions
 ![Screenshot](examples/TI2V.gif)

-This repository contains datasets and source code used in the CVPR'2022 paper ``Make It Move: Controllable Image-to-Video Generation with Text Descriptions".
+This repository contains datasets and some generated examples from MAGE used in the CVPR'2022 paper ``Make It Move: Controllable Image-to-Video Generation with Text Descriptions".

 ## Dataset Generation
 ### Moving MNIST datasets